Nina Hagen: 1955–1976: Early life and career beginnings

 Nina Hagen was born in what was then East Berlin, East Germany, the daughter of Hans Oliva-Hagen, a scriptwriter, and Eva-Maria Hagen (née Buchholz), an actress and singer.
 Descended from a once prominent Cologne banking family who founded Bankhaus A. Levy & Co., a bank that included BMW among its customers, her great-grandfather Carl Hagen was a banker and philanthropist.
 Her father Hans survived the Holocaust, being held as a prisoner at a prison in Moabit between 1941 and 1945 until the liberation by the Soviet Army.
 Her paternal grandfather Hermann Carl Hagen, who was Jewish, was murdered at the Sachsenhausen concentration camp on 28 May 1942, at age 56.
 Hedwig Elise Caroline Staadt, Nina's paternal grandmother, was also murdered at Sachsenhausen.
 Nina's maternal grandfather Fritz Buchholz died during World War II.
 The Nazis confiscated the Hagen family's properties, including Villa Carlshagen and Birlinghoven Castle.
 In 2020, the Beratende Kommission recommended compensation to Hagen heirs due to the theft of a painting.

 Her parents divorced when she was two years old.
 During her childhood, she saw her father infrequently.
 At age four, she began to study ballet, and she was considered an opera prodigy by the time she was nine.
 When Hagen was 11, her mother had a relationship with Wolf Biermann, an anti-establishment singer-songwriter.
 Biermann's political views later influenced young Hagen.
-She later returned to Germany and joined the cover band Fritzens Dampferband ("Fritzen's Steamboat Band"), together with Achim Mentzel and others.
+In the early 1970s, she joined the cover band Fritzens Dampferband ("Fritzen's Steamboat Band"), together with Achim Mentzel and others.
 She added songs by Janis Joplin and Tina Turner to the "allowable" set lists during shows.
 From 1972 to 1973, Hagen enrolled in the vocal training performance program at The Central Studio for Light Music in East Berlin (de).
 Upon graduating, she joined the band Automobil.

 In East Germany, she performed with the band Automobil, becoming one of the country's best-known young stars.
 Her most famous song from the early part of her career was "Du hast den Farbfilm vergessen (You Forgot the Colour Film)", with words by Kurt Demmler to music by Michael Heubach, a subtle dig mocking the sterile, gray, Communist state, in 1974.
-Hagen performed comic songs like "Hatschi-Waldera" and "Was denn" in Karel Gott´s Czech TV show in Slaný. and "Wir tanzen Tango" in 1976.
+Hagen performed comic songs like "Hatschi-Waldera" and "Was denn" in Karel Gott’s Czech TV show in Slaný. and "Wir tanzen Tango" in 1976.
 Her musical career in the DDR was cut short, when she and her mother left the country in 1976, following the expulsion of her stepfather.